CellanomeDLS/internal-installer/bucket/README.md

 Installs Cellanome Flowcell Live application

 `url`: the build artifact from the live-navigator repository.
-`installer`: instructions on how to run the installer.
+`installer`: embedded (Powershell) script commands to run the Flowcell Live application installer.

 <br>

 ### Component Manifest: `cellanome-model-weights.x.y.z-[b]`

 Installs Cellanome Model Weights used by the analysis processes.
-Note that durring the post install section of the main Install script, the path to this file will be updated in the `instrument_configuration.json` file.
+Note that during the post install section of the main Install script, the path to this file will be updated in the `instrument_configuration.json` file.

 `url`: a zip of the model weights file.